 Since 1986 we have been selling at the Saturday morning Carrboro Market.
-Open year round, and we are there essentially every Saturday.
+Open year round, and we are there every Saturday from February through June.

-We are also at the Wednesday afternoon market, 3:30-6:30, from April until sometime in September.
+We are also at the Wednesday afternoon market, 3:00-6:00, from April through June.

 The market is set up like a baseball diamond with two open air shelters on first and third base lines.
 On Saturdays look for us at the end of the shelter at third base.
 On Wednesdays look for us at the end of the shelter on the first base line (closest to Town Hall) at home plate and next to the gazebo.
 Here is a map for parking at market.

 We do not run a Community Supported Agriculture (CSA) program for a number of reasons that you can read about here but:

 Sales to fine restaurants are the final piece of the puzzle.